-In the Fiscal Year 2022/2023 City budget, the City began using high injury corridors and socially vulnerable areas as prioritization criteria for Capital Improvement Plan funding for transportation system improvements.
+The City's 2021-2023 Capital Budget used high injury corridors and socially vulnerable areas as prioritization criteria for transportation system improvement funding.
 See Appendix D for the resulting capital projects related to Vision Zero.

 ACTIVE TRANSPORTATION PLAN

 The City is updating and consolidating its previous bicycle and pedestrian plans to improve conditions for people biking, walking, and using wheelchairs and mobility scooters, pedal and electric scooters, electric bikes, skateboards, and other similar wheeled vehicles.
 The Active Transportation Plan provides analysis, tools, and programmatic and infrastructure recommendations to help the City improve safety, comfort, and connectivity for people walking, wheeling, and bicycling, and to increase these trips in Alameda.